SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-This API informs an admin/s of the activities of a specific employee or a candidate in the following scenarios:
+This API informs an admin/s of the activities of a specific candidate in the following scenarios:

 * The candidate has been invited to provide their information to initiate the verification.
 * The candidate has entered their personal information.